-The partnership enables efficient pursuit of synergies and cooperation with other relevant European, national, and regional programmes.
+The partnership enables efficient pursuit of synergies and cooperation with other relevant European, national, and regional programmes, in particular thanks to its wide Membership spread.
 It supports social cohesion by enhancing connectivity between regions and, given its wide geographical reach, creating opportunities for technological advancement across the entire EU.